Virginia author speaking at Kingsport Public Library - NewsBreak

 Homeschoolers treated to fire safety month at Kingsport fire department

-Homeschoolers watch a demonstration Wednesday at the Kingsport Fire Department's Station No. 1.
-The KFD held a tour for the children and made presentations as part of Fire Safety Month.
-The KFD has kits available to hand out to any children.
-Also during the demonstrations, KFD Chief Scotty Boyd thrilled the youngsters by sliding down a fire pole.
+A group of homeschoolers sit watching a demonstration Wednesday at Station No. 1 for the Kingsport Fire Department.
+The fire department held a tour for the children, along with presentations about fire safety as part of Fire Safety Month.
+The fire department has kits available to hand out to any children.
+Also, during the demonstrations, Kingsport Fire Department Chief Scotty Boyd thrilled the children by sliding down a fireman’s pole.

 Comments / 0